Content

 This information helps your therapist learn more about your specific needs, as well as the most effective treatment options for you.

-Your first therapy session is all about laying the groundwork for the future.
-You’re free to talk to your therapist about anything, whether it’s a specific issue that’s bothering you or an aspect of therapy you’d like to learn more about.
+Your first time in a therapy session is all about laying the groundwork for the future.
+You’re free to talk to your therapist about a variety of therapy topics, whether it’s a specific issue that’s bothering you or an aspect of therapy you’d like to learn more about.

-When it comes to therapy, there’s no such thing as a “bad” question.
+When it comes to what to talk to your therapist about, there’s no such thing as a “bad” question or topic.
 During your first session, you should feel free to ask any questions you’d like answered.

 Below, we’ve listed 10 common questions that you may be asked, or may want to ask to your therapist, during your intake session.

-Perhaps the most important question in therapy, asking this helps your therapist learn more about what’s going on in your life that’s affecting your thoughts, feelings or general mental health.
+Perhaps the most important question in therapy, asking what led you to seek therapy in the first place can help your therapist learn more about what’s going on in your life that’s affecting your thoughts, feelings or general mental health.

 There are countless reasons to seek therapy.
 Some people might take part in therapy to treat a specific mental health issue, such as depression or anxiety.

-Others are prompted to try therapy after a specific event, such as a breakup, a stressful experience or the loss of a loved one.
+Others are prompted to try therapy if they’re having a hard time after big life changes, such as relationship issues, a stressful experience, or the loss of a loved one.

 There’s no “right” or “wrong” answer to this question.
 Instead, it’s designed to help you open up to your therapist about the reasons you’re seeking therapy.